volkamerlab/volkamerlab_org/content/projects/teachopencadd.md

 summary: |
   TeachOpenCADD is a teaching platform offering tutorials on central topics in cheminformatics and structural bioinformatics.
   The tutorials contain theoretical background and practical implementations using open source data and software.
-  Implementations are available in two formats.
+  Implementations are available in two formats: Python-based Jupyter notebooks and GUI-based KNIME workflows.
 ---

 Open source data and software are increasingly generated, developed and used in computer-aided drug design (CADD).